 Bidding strategy is one of the important strategies in the early stages of a project’s lifecycle to shape a winning bid, and ultimately project success.
 The quality of decision making at the pre-contracts stage can enable a business to adapt quicker than competitors to the opportunities and threats presented in the market, and it can also unlock potential to develop other intangible competitive differentiators in the business identified through team dynamics, service methodologies, and technical expertise.
 Now, more than ever before, data is helping to round out the decision making process – making it less about gut feel, and more about getting the answers needed to win the work that the company wants.

-What data should bidders be tracking?
+What bid data should bidders be tracking?

 Getting started with analytics is about exploring the available data to generate new knowledge and insights.
 For bidding companies starting on a bid analytics journey, a good starting point is to consider defining some questions and then identifying the data that you know is relevant to answering them.